kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.recoverTransaction(rawTransaction)
 ```
-Recovers the Klaytn address that was used to sign the given RLP encoded transaction.
+Recovers the Kaia address that was used to sign the given RLP encoded transaction.

 **Parameters**